 Conduct a background investigation (BI) in accordance with U. S. Nuclear Regulatory Commission (NRC) regulations to verify information I have provided on a Personal History Questionnaire and other information, as necessary;

-Take my fingerprints and associated biographic identifiers to conduct a check of the criminal history information records contained within the Federal Bureau of Investigation’s (FBI’s) Integrated Automated Fingerprint Information System (IAFIS) and the National Crime Information Center (NCIC) and retain the submitted information in the FBI’s collection of fingerprints and submitted information where it will be subject to comparisons against other submissions including latent fingerprints received by the FBI.
+Take my fingerprints and associated biographic identifiers to conduct a check of the criminal history information records contained within the Federal Bureau of Investigation’s (FBI’s) Next Generation Information (NGI) System and the National Crime Information Center (NCIC) and retain the submitted information in the FBI’s collection of fingerprints and submitted information where it will be subject to comparisons against other submissions including latent fingerprints received by the FBI.

 Retain personal information provided for investigation; and

-Transfer information from other licensees, as necessary, including: (i) information pertaining to the denial of unescorted access authorization (UAA) or unescorted Access (UA), or denial of access to a nuclear power plant under construction, to determine whether to certify UAA, grant UA to a U. S. NRC-licensed facility and to allow me to maintain such access; or (ii) information pertaining to denial of access to Safeguards Information.
+Transfer information from other licensees, approved contractor/vendors (approved C/V) as necessary, including: (i) information pertaining to the denial of unescorted access authorization (UAA) or unescorted Access (UA), fitness-for duty authorization (FFDA), safeguards information access (SGIA) or unescorted access to a nuclear power plant under construction, construction access (CON) to determine whether to certify UAA, grant UA to a U. S. NRC-licensed facility and to allow me to maintain such access; or (ii) information pertaining to denial of access to Safeguards Information.

 With the exception of criminal history record information (CHRI) collected under 10CFR 73.57, the information collected will only be used for the purposes of determining UAA/ UA in accordance with 10 CFR 73.56,

 Personnel Access Authorization Requirements for Nuclear Power Plants